Skip to content

 This should output a shared object (libvaccel-template.so) in ./build/src/.

-To be used as a plugin, we need to select it using the environment variable VACCEL_PLUGINS when running our vAccel application (ie. VACCEL_PLUGINS=/path/to/libvaccel-template.so).
+To use this plugin with vAccel, you need to select it using the environment variable VACCEL_PLUGINS when running our vAccel application (ie. VACCEL_PLUGINS=/path/to/libvaccel-template.so).